-Yes, inspector had adequate knowledge of the pipeline safety program and regulations.
+Yes, I have observed this inspector in the past and he has demonstrated adequate knowledge of the pipeline safety program and the regulations.

-Did the inspector conduct an exit interview, including identifying probable violations?
+5 Did the inspector conduct an exit interview, including identifying probable violations?
 (If inspection is not totally completed the interview should be based on areas covered during time of field evaluation)